There is no force equal to a woman determined to rise

 Ella Jo Baker

-Ella is arguable one of the greatest community organisers in history.
+Ella is arguably one of the greatest community organisers in history.
 For a while, Ella remained an unsung warrior of racial and economic justice, despite building some of the most influential organizations of the civil rights movement: the National Association for the Advancement of Colored People, Martin Luther King’s Southern Christian Leadership Conference, and the Student Nonviolent Coordinating Committee.
-The successes of the civil rights movement, and the ripples of change that has followed, would not have been made possible without the dedication of Ella.
+The successes of the civil rights movement and the ripples of change that has followed would not have been made possible without the dedication of Ella.
 Her desire to train others to fight for themselves and bring others with them has ensured that the efforts of those that came before us can live on.
 This is recognised by the nickname given to Ella; “Fundi” – a Swahili word meaning “a person who teaches a craft to the next generation”.

 9. Laxmi Agarwal